sbagh/stockExchange/README.md

    - the stockMatchingClass is a class with methods to match the highest buy to the highest sell order. it creates an object with ticker, buy, seller,  time, price, and quantity.
 - Buy and Sell orders will impact the price of the stock. the new price will be the last matched order price.
 - See a trade history table of all stocks matched and their details.

-To run project:
-- install react and node modules.
-- start server.js. do not use nodemon as everytime the server re-sets buy/sell orders will be lost.
-- start react
-- select a user, see their portfololio, create buy/sell orders.
-- currently to re-render the portfolios, updated stock prices, and transaction history table, you must refresh page. working on re-rendering automatically.

 next fixes: